jzhang38/LPD/pretrain/README.md

 ```
 python data/CP/exclude_fewfel.py
 ```
-A new mapping `./data/CP/rel2cope_excluded.json` that contains no overlapping relation types will be generated
+A new mapping `./data/CP/rel2cope_excluded.json` that contains no overlapping relation types will be generated.

 ### 2. Pretrained Model